 Piriformis syndrome– This develops when the piriformis muscle, a small muscle that lies deep in the buttocks, becomes tight or spasms, which can put pressure on and irritate the sciatic nerve.

-A complete medical history, including a review of your symptoms, and a detailed physical exam will allow the health care provider to diagnose sciatica and determine its cause.
-The exam should include orthopedic and neurologic testing to determine the location and extent of the sciatic nerve irritation.
+A complete medical history, including a review of your symptoms, and a detailed physical exam will allow our doctors of chiropractic to diagnose sciatica and determine its cause.
+The exam should include orthopedic and neurological testing to determine the location and extent of the sciatic nerve irritation.

 Other diagnostic tests might be performed to look for other causes of sciatic pain.
 Such testing might include: